 Enable feed packages

 Now we need to enable the Kismet package.
-Still in your OpenWRT directory:
+In the OpenWRT config tool still:

 Now we need to start the build process: It will take a while.